 - innovation in the delivery and financing of affordable housing.

-At the heart of CEHL’s success is its unique model which aggregates the power of 114 separate co-operatives which are dedicated to working within their local communities.
+At the heart of CEHL’s success is its unique model which aggregates the power of 111 separate co-operatives which are dedicated to working within their local communities.
 This ensures that the delivery of housing is connected to those who need it, but that resources are shared and pooled for the benefit of meeting members changing housing needs over time.

 CEHL offers more than just housing, it’s also building stronger, more inclusive communities where members look out for each other.